 Introduction to Timer in ASP.NET

 ASP.NET provides a very important functionality called Timer.
 It is basically used to provide a specific interval of time in any application.
-Timer control helps us in taking an action or performing a specific action after a certain time span in an application.
+Timer in ASP.NET control helps us in taking an action or performing a specific action after a certain time span in an application.
 You must have seen in many applications like if you are giving an exam on the website, it has a certain time limit and after that, a specific action will take place (example: the page gets submitted automatically).
 Therefore, in this case, the developer has used the Timer control functionality in his application.
 We can also create a timer in such a way that it can be resumed or restarted.

 Events in Timer